zediogoviana/ethcule-poirot/README.md

 Looking at the image below, there's a clear structure for the supervision tree of this project.
 On one side we have Processes related to the Database interaction, and on the other we have processes that take care of the exploration of each address.

 - `Neo4j.Client`: is a GenServer that holds the `conn` in the state and exposes the respective API to exexute queries in the DB.
 - `EthculePoirot.NetworkExplorer`: is a GenServer that holds the Set of visited nodes, the ones that are being explored by `EthculePoirot.AddressExplorer` and other info required to manage the exploration step.
+It also manages the number of Addresses being explored at the same time, through a `pool_size` configuration.

 ![supervision tree](images/supervision-tree.png)